whizzml/examples/automl/automl-script/readme.md

 ![BigML AutoML Steps](../res/steps.png)

-From a train, validation and test datasets, the following tasks will be automatically done:
+From a train, holdout and test datasets, the following tasks will be automatically done:

 -  `Unsupervised Models Generation`: Creating the following